-- Cramping similar to a “charley horse.”
-This is seen in a small percentage of patients at the time of injection and resolves in a few minutes with massage.
+Cramping similar to a "charley horse."
+This is seen in a small percentage of patients at the time of injection and resolves in a few minutes with a massage.

 Sclerotherapy remains the treatment of choice for spider veins due to its high success rate, but if sclerotherapy does not fade veins completely, if the veins are too small to be treated, or if you are fearful of needles, special vascular lasers are also a highly effective treatment option.
 Dr. Enzer will discuss all of your available options during your initial consultation to help you decide which course of treatment is best for you.